 This program can be used with multiple age groups.
 Portions of it can be used with preschoolers to give them a solid base of knowledge and if the child is interested, start them reading.
 Typically if you are working with a kindergarten, first or second grade child you will be able to use this as your primary phonics/spelling curriculum.
 If you have children with learning disabilities or struggling readers at any age, you can individualize the program and adapt it to older students by changing the words you select.
 When working with older learners, simply pick multi-syllable words for them to write from the word lists so they will not think of it as too easy.

 In addition, I also would like to offer you my personal e-mail.
 If you have any questions about anything concerning the Making Reading Heavenly program, please feel free to contact me.
-If at any time you get confused or just need a simple answer to a question email me and I will respond as quickly as possible.
-I want to help you and your child be a success.
+If at any time you get confused or just need a simple answer to a question, email me and I will respond as quickly as possible.
+I want to help you and your child or classroom be successful!
 Contact me at email@example.com